flogert/blog/_posts/2022-12-26-Background-Image-Fallbacks.md

 There are a few different ways to handle background image fallbacks in web design.
 Here are some common approaches:

 Use the background property with a fallback color: One option is to use the background property in CSS, which allows you to specify both a background image and a fallback color.
 If the background image fails to load, the fallback color will be displayed instead.
-Here's an example of how to use the background property with a fallback color:\n
+Here's an example of how to use the background property with a fallback color:\

 <code>
-.element {\n
+.element {\
-  background: #ccc url(image.jpg) no-repeat;\n
+  background: #ccc url(image.jpg) no-repeat;\
 }
 </code>